-Founded in 1829, The United Church Observer is the oldest continuously published magazine in North America and the second oldest in the English speaking world.
+Founded in 1829, The United Church Observer is the oldest continuously published magazine in North America and the second oldest in the English-speaking world.
 It has won international acclaim for journalistic excellence and garnered more awards for writing than any other Canadian religious publication.
-Editor David Wilson says of his mandate for the publication in contemporary Canada: “We seek to offer the United Church and Canadians generally a church magazine that exceeds people’s expectations of church magazines.
-As we move forward into a new era and style of faith-based publishing, we are constantly mindful of the traditions into which we are anchored.”
+Editor Jocelyn Bell says that the publication's staff aims to offer United Church readers, and Canadians on the whole, a church magazine that eclipses expectations of church magazines.
+But she says they try to stay mindful of the magazine's history as they shift into a new era for faith-based media.

 Ryerson quickly earned a reputation as “a doughty controversialist who, by his facile pen, fought the battle of civil and religious liberty.”
 His passion and determination were his greatest strengths—and often his worst enemies: in his first 11 years as editor, he was voted in and out of office on three separate occasions by the Methodist Conference.

 Starting with meagre resources, Egerton Ryerson guided The Christian Guardian to a circulation of 3,000 by the end of its third year.
 The publication came to be regarded as a major voice in the life of the growing country: as today, it commented not only on matters of religion but education and political affairs.
 Ryerson went on to serve in government and is credited with founding the public school system in Upper Canada.

 His counterpart in the Presbyterian Church in Canada was Peter Brown, editor of the Banner: his family was publisher of the Toronto Globe, now known as The Globe and Mail.
 He was a father of Canadian Confederation.